Frequently Asked Questions

 You will NOT be required to sign any agreements with other parties.
 All the above documents are 100% compliant with both Shariah (and AAOIFI) as well as Canadian law.

 You may sell the property to a third party at any price you are willing to take.
-However, you will have to settle your outstanding dues, including applicable fees and charges, to EQRAZ out-of-pocket before the property’s title can be transferred to the buyer and the property sale can be concluded.
+However, you will have to settle your outstanding dues, including applicable fees and charges, to the financier out-of-pocket before the property’s title can be transferred to the buyer and the property sale can be concluded.